mx1001/hardops_manual/docs/step.md

 ![](img/step/ss4.gif)

-After using step on the mesh a cube was cut into using the multi select boolean menu in q while also using Csharpen to mark the new area.
+After using step on the mesh a cube was cut into using the multi select boolean menu in <kbd>Q</kbd> while also using Csharpen to mark the new area.

 In this workflow step bakes and csharp / sharp are used for the same uses they initially have with regular sharpening.
 You are also able to keep using to work down to lower and lower levels to continuously detail the object.